devidduma/fetch-mobile-manipulator/README.md

 ### Training with run configurations
 Training with run configurations, like in the first benchmark, can be achieved using *run configurations* in PyCharm or another IDE.
 We have uploaded the run configurations used in the first benchmark.
 1. Create a virtual environment and install all dependencies in it from [requirements.txt](./requirements.txt).
-2. Run each DRL algorithm in each environment individually and wait for results.
+2. Execute each DRL algorithm in each environment individually and wait for results.

 ### Training with Jupyter Notebooks
 Training with Jupyter Notebooks, like we propose in the second benchmark, can be achieved using the following steps.
 For each environment, a Jupyter Notebook is available to train 9 Deep Reinforcement Learning algorithms.
 1. Create a virtual environment and install all dependencies in it from [requirements.txt](./requirements.txt).
 2. Execute all training tasks in one notebook, to benchmark 9 DRL algorithms in that specific environment.
 To best use computational resources, we suggest executing 3 notebooks at a time.
 Each notebook takes approximately the same time to execute as other notebooks.

+### Plotting graphs with Tensorboard
-3. When execution is complete, multiple details are saved in the notebooks.
-This includes speed of training, running times for training and testing, best scores etc. Pretrained agents and logs are then saved in [benchmark/log](./benchmark/log) folder and can be monitored with Tensorboard to generate graph plots.
+When training is complete, multiple details are saved in the notebooks.
+This includes speed of training, running times for training and testing, best scores etc. Pretrained agents and logs are then saved in [second_benchmark/log](./second_benchmark/log) folder and can be monitored with Tensorboard to generate graph plots.

 ```bash
 $ tensorboard --logdir log